-We invite you to contribute to a three-day Game Studies conference to be held on Monday 12th, Tuesday 13th, and Wednesday 14th of February, 2024, at The University of Melbourne in Melbourne, Australia.
+We invite you to contribute to a three-day Game Studies conference held on Monday 12th, Tuesday 13th, and Wednesday 14th of February, 2024, at The University of Melbourne in Melbourne, Australia.
 Registration is free.

 24 November 2023 – Notification of submission outcomes